 You can get an audio guide for the chateau, but in actual fact there are lots of information boards as you go round telling you about the history and the different features, so we didn’t think that you really needed it.

 Once again the Cers wind was blowing and it was so strong that it nearly knocked us off our feet.
-Emma and I did the long rampart walk at the end of the chateau tour and in places I could hardly hold the camera still to take a picture.
+E and I did the long rampart walk at the end of the chateau tour and in places I could hardly hold the camera still to take a picture.
 As you passed each gap in the crenellations, you got a blasted by the wind, before returning to the shelter of the walls.
 It was quite incredible!

 The Legend of Lady Carcas